Stormont Irish Sea border powers neutered by DUP deal legislation - days after party said 'democratic deficit' removed

 Last week, Sir Jeffrey Donaldson told the News Letter “we will see soon further legislation being tabled in parliament, which will give the government the powers they need to direct our local authorities to end the checks on goods moving from Great Britain to Northern Ireland and staying within the UK”.

-Legislation has now been published, which gives the Secretary of State the power to take control of implementing the Protocol – instead of locally elected ministers.
-It also gives Chris Heaton-Harris the power to “decide not to exercise direction and control”.
+Legislation has now been published which gives the Secretary of State the power to take control of implementing the Protocol – instead of locally elected ministers.

+The role of the EU is unchanged, but Stormont will have fewer powers in scrutinising decisions taken by the UK government to implement decisions it takes alongside, or on behalf, of the EU.

 However, the Secretary of State’s new powers are within the confines of the Windsor Framework, which requires a minimum of 5% checks.
 A government official said last month that a law obligating 5% sea border checks is a '”fundamental underpinning” of the Windsor Framework and won't be removed – the new legislation does not remove that legal obligation.

-It also removes Stormont’s ability to call for witnesses and documents, if it relates to a decision taken by the UK government.
+It also prevents Stormont calling for witnesses and documents on decisions by the Tory government in London.

-The DUP leader also said on X: “Together with the other measures agreed, this will help restore our place in the United Kingdom and its internal market in line with our Article 6 rights under the Acts of Union which have been further protected in law.
+The DUP leader also said the legislation “will help restore our place in the UK and its internal market in line with our Article 6 rights under the Acts of Union which have been further protected in law.
 Whilst there is much more to do, these measures expose the claims made by our detractors that nothing has been changed.
 The law is changing as a result of what the [DUP] has achieved.
 It is plain for all to see”.

-The TUV leader Jim Allister responded to the legislation, saying: “Today’s regulations are a wholly Jesuitical attempt to provide a figleaf to the DUP to pretend they are not implementing the Protocol by giving Whitehall ministers the oversight and directional powers.
+The TUV leader Jim Allister said the “regulations are a wholly Jesuitical attempt to provide a figleaf to the DUP to pretend they are not implementing the Protocol by giving Whitehall ministers the oversight and directional powers”.

-“But, it also contains draconian moves to diminish any democratic oversight or scrutiny by the Assembly through aborting the powers in S44 of the 1998 Act empowering Stormont committees to demand papers and the attendance of ministers.
-Moreover, by also disapplying S11 of the Functioning of Government (MP) NI Act, it pulls the teeth of the supposed Windsor Framework Scrutiny committee by denying it the power to ask for information.
+The TUV leader said it “contains draconian moves to diminish any democratic oversight or scrutiny by the Assembly” and “pulls the teeth of the supposed Windsor Framework Scrutiny committee by denying it the power to ask for information”.

-“This latest manifestation of the Donaldson Deal is not only to confirm and ensure implementation of every word of the Protocol but to enable it to be enforced behind the backs of the people and their elected Stormont representatives.
-Well done Jeffrey!
-So much for his boast of enhancing democratic scrutiny!”

-Anti-protocol campaigner Jamie Bryson said: “We were promised legislation to deliver ‘zero checks and zero customs paperwork’, instead what we have got is enabling legislation – none of which alters one iota of the Irish Sea border obligations applying due to section 7A - which simply transfers complete power over implementing the Irish Sea border to the Secretary of State.

-“This, from the DUP’s perspective, is a trick to try and take their hands off Irish Sea border implementation.
-But for those in the DUP who said devolved Government was necessary to try and exercise control over the Irish Sea border, that argument is now unsustainable because as Regulation 6 (2) makes clear, the Executive safeguards for significant and controversial decisions are disapplied in regards Irish Sea border implementation.
+Alliance deputy leader Stephen Farry said: “Brexit poses challenges for Northern Ireland.

+“Legal obligations fall upon the UK Government to ensure implementation of the Windsor Framework.
+This legislation should be considered a vehicle for the UK doing so.

+“Alliance didn't support Brexit.
+We are pragmatic around how it is managed.
+We continue to advocate a comprehensive UK-EU agreement as a better way forward.”

+Anti-protocol campaigner Jamie Bryson said it was far from Sir Jeffrey’s promise to deliver ‘zero checks and zero customs paperwork’.

-“There are huge questions for Jeffrey Donaldson, this legislation is a world away from what he promised.
-There is not one word of an obligation to reduce checks and customs paperwork to zero, in fact this legislation is all about delivering the implementation of the Irish Sea border, but in a way which allows the DUP to claim they don’t have their hands on it.
+“There is not one word of an obligation to reduce checks and customs paperwork to zero, in fact this legislation is all about delivering the implementation of the Irish Sea border, but in a way which allows the DUP to claim they don’t have their hands on it” he said.

-“It is utterly shameful and really it’s about time those principled persons in the DUP got together and removed the present leadership.”

 Comment Guidelines